chiaho903/js13k2017/README.md

 # Deep Inside
 Game URL: wair for upload to the js13k website.

+You will play a role of a man who just feels desperate about everything around him.
+Every night he suffers from great nightmare and wants to end his life.

+This night may be the last night of him.
+However, there is still hope deeply inside his heart.
+Try not to be beaten by desperation in the dream.
+At the meanwhile, get more hope to extend your vision and determination which can get you go through the tragic night.

+Use WASD or arrow key to control the man.

+M/m can stop the music and sound effects.

 # Participants
 I didn't write it all by myself.
 Thanks to my partners: